WayneKeenan/Neutrino/README.md

 `./external_dependencies/RemoveDeps.sh`

-Libconfig and GLEW are package dependencies that should be installed via your package manager.
+Libconfig, GLEW and PhysFS are package dependencies that should be installed via your package manager prior to running CMake generation.

 ##Building

 To build the game and engine:

+- `cd build/`
-- cd build/
+- `./GenCmake.sh`
-- ./GenCmake.sh
+- `./MakePackfile.sh`
-- make
+- `./BuildAndRun.sh`

 This will leave the Neutrino executable in the build folder.
 To clean the build folder (remove executable and all cmake/make related files) run the following from the build folder: